-Our Edenside Learners We want our children to be the best learners they can be.
+Our Edenside Learners

+We want our children to be the best learners they can be.
 With help and encouragement, they can do it!
 That's why we've developed the 'Edenside Learners' programme that helps out children develop the attitudes and mind-set needed to be successful learners.

 How do parents and carers find out about children's learning?

 We believe that reporting on learning and progress is an ongoing conversation with parents and carers, which includes sharing curriculum overviews, written reports, consultation appointments, online communications and ad hoc meetings.

-Curriculum overviews (August, October, January, April) As part of our planning arrangements, class teachers produce a termly curriculum overview that sets out the broad learning that each class will explore over the coming weeks.
+Curriculum overviews (August, October, January, April)

+As part of our planning arrangements, class teachers produce a termly curriculum overview that sets out the broad learning that each class will explore over the coming weeks.
 Sharing this information with parents and carers is an important part of understanding the 'learning journey'.
 Of particular importance is the 'how we can work together' section of each overview that details home-learning tasks and activities.

-Consultation appointments (October, February and May) The three face-to-face consultation appointments provide a formal opportunity for parents to speak to class teachers about their child's learning.
-The first meeting, in October, is an initial 'setting the scene' and sharing initial insights.
-The second and third meetings, in February and May respectively, are focused on core learning, and supported by the written report.
-Written reports (May) The information contained within each written report is a snapshot of a child's learning.
+Consultation appointments (November and March)

+The two face-to-face consultation appointments provide a formal opportunity for parents to speak to class teachers about their child's learning.
+The meetings are focused on core learning and allow for discussions about children's strengths and their next steps in learning.

+Written reports (May)

+The information contained within each written report is a snapshot of a child's learning.
 We invest more time in meeting with parents and carers to discuss learning.
 The written report is, therefore, more streamlined but we believe time in conversation about your child is better spent.

 It is our intention that, through sharing this information, parents and carers will have insight into what their child is doing well and what they need to focus on to improve.

-Online communications (Continuous) - School website this is used to host the core information about the school. - Facebook this is used to share daily insights into school life, including examples of children's work, group projects or special events.
-This is primarily aimed at families. - Twitter this is also used to share daily insights but is primarily aimed at other educational professionals. - Class blogs (a work in progress) these are used by individual classes to share learning.
-Parents are given the web link for specific blogs and can follow accordingly.
-Ad hoc meetings (As required) We have an 'open door policy' here at Edenside and strongly encourage parents and carers to get in touch with any questions or queries related to a child's learning.
+Online communications (Continuous)

+- School website this is used to host the core information about the school. - Showbie this is used to share daily insights into school life, including examples of children's work, group projects or special events.
+This is primarily aimed at families. - Twitter this is also used to share daily insights but is primarily aimed at other educational professionals.

+Ad hoc meetings (As required)

+We have an 'open door policy' here at Edenside and strongly encourage parents and carers to get in touch with any questions or queries related to a child's learning.
 The school email address is an easy option or just pop into the school office.

 How do we ensure the needs of every child are met?

-Getting It Right for Every Child Getting It Right for Every Child (GIRFEC) is the national approach in Scotland to improving outcomes and supporting the wellbeing of our children and young people by offering the right help at the right time from the right people.
+Getting It Right for Every Child

+Getting It Right for Every Child (GIRFEC) is the national approach in Scotland to improving outcomes and supporting the wellbeing of our children and young people by offering the right help at the right time from the right people.

 The GIRFEC approach aims to make it easier for parents, children, young people and the services that support them - such as early years services, schools and the NHS - to work together to get it right.
 Practitioners work together to support you and your child, working across organisational boundaries and putting your child and you at the heart of decision making, ensuring we give all our children and young people the best possible start in life.

 Further information is available with the appendix to this handbook.